 Inflatable Cat E-CollarsInflatable cones are soft donut-shaped Elizabethan collars like this one by Kong.
 They're lightweight and less obstructive than traditional cones but aren't as limiting as the traditional plastic cone, so may not always be suitable.

-The Paper Plate
+Alternative to Cat Cones: The Paper Plate

 It's entirely possible to create a homemade cone.
 Some veterinarians still suggest the simple method of using a large paper plate as an Elizabethan collar.
 It's cheap and readily available but some cats can tear through the paper.

 Lola with her homemade paper plate e-collar - submitted by @digitalsyrup